ynchuang/ynchuang.github.io/_pages/about.md

 ### About me

 I’m Yu-Neng (Allen) Chuang, a third-year Ph.D. student from the Department of [Computer Science at Rice University](https://cs.rice.edu/), advised by Dr. [Xia "Ben" Hu](https://cs.rice.edu/~xh37/index.html).
-My research interests include **Trustworthy issues on Large Language Models (Uncertainty, Explainability, and Safety)**, Explainable Artificial Intelligence, Healthcare AI, and Recommender Systems.
+Before that, I received my bachelor’s degree in Mathematics and my master’s degree in Computer Science, both from National ChengChi University.
+My research interests include Trustworthy Large Language Models, Explainable Artificial Intelligence, Healthcare AI, and Recommender Systems.

-Previously, I received my bachelor's degree in Mathematics and my master's degree in Computer Science, both from National ChengChi University.
+Currently, I am focus on uncertainty, explainability, and safety issues on Large Language Models, making the models to be more accessible and reliable to real-world applications.

 Email: ynchuang [at] rice [dot] edu